TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

 Go to **WEB → Page**.
 Assuming, we are using a fresh installation of TYPO3 as outlined in section :ref:`prerequisites`, an almost empty area is shown in the page tree area.
 The only entry is the name of the website as defined during the installation process (e.g. "New TYPO3 site") with a grey TYPO3 logo.

-.. @TODO check references link to section "Introduction" above

 By clicking the page icon with the "plus" at the top, and then dragging the "standard page" icon to its appropriate position in the page tree, you can build the following page tree.
+Enter the page names as shown (a double-click on the page name allows you to rename it).

 .. figure:: ../Images/ExtensionInstallation/CreateInitialPages.png
    :alt: Create Initial Pages